Accenture/mercury-composable/guides/CHAPTER-2.md

-# Function execution strategies
+# Function Execution Strategies

 ## Define a function

-In a composable application, each function is self-contained with zero or minimal dependencies.
+In a composable application, each function is self-contained with zero dependencies with other user functions.

+Only flow adapter, data adapter, notification function or gateway has a single external dependency such as a network event system, a database or an external REST resource.

 A function is a class that implements the LambdaFunction, TypedLambdaFunction or KotlinLambdaFunction interface.
 Within each function boundary, it may have private methods that are fully contained within the class.